-During the first semester of sophomore year, "pre-Education" students must meet with the Teacher Education Student Admission and Assessment Coordinator to begin an "education" application that includes a review of academic progress (number of credits, general education requirements, pre-education courses, and GPA), submission of test scores as evidence of basic skills achievement, two completed SOE recommendation forms (available on GCU website) and a group interview.
-Students who are accepted to the School of Education will be admitted as Education students and will be assigned education advisors.
+During the first semester of sophomore year, "Pre-Education" students must meet with the teacher education student admissions and assessment coordinator to begin an "education" application that includes a review of academic progress (number of credits, general education requirements, pre-education courses, and GPA), submission of test scores as evidence of basic skills achievement, two completed SOE recommendation forms (available on GCU Web site) and a group interview.
+Students who are accepted to the

+School of Education will be admitted as Education students and will be assigned education advisors.
 Maintenance of a cumulative GPA of 3.0 (minimum) is required to remain in the program.